 Another stakeholder asks you for their own back-office that will allow them to manage new users they onboard into the system.

 You see where we’re going with this.

-As your product evolves, building authorization yourself requires you to keep rebuilding it time after time in order to adapt it.
-From the very beginning, you have to ask yourself - Who can access my application, work with it at the infrastructure level, manage it as the developer or work with it as a user?
+As your product evolves, building authorization yourself requires you to keep rebuilding it time after time to adapt it.
+From the very beginning, you have to ask yourself - Who can access my application, work with it at the infrastructure level, manage it as the developer, or work with it as a user?
 The answer to this question will help you determine how complex the authorization building process will be.

 How microservices changed AuthZ